pypy/pypy.org/posts/2024/10/jit-peephole-dsl.rst

                         return
             return self.emit(op)

-Adding more rules to these functions was very tedious and got super confusing after a while.
-In addition I was worried about making mistakes when writing this kind of code, and I had basically no feedback at all about which of these rules are actually applied a lot in real programs.
+Adding more rules to these functions is very tedious and gets super confusing when the functions get bigger.
+In addition I am always worried about making mistakes when writing this kind of code, and there is no feedback at all about which of these rules are actually applied a lot in real programs.

 Therefore I decided to write a small domain specific language with the goal of expressing these rules in a more declarative way.
 In the rest of the post I'll